tusen-ai/simpledet/doc/FINETUNE.md

 mx.nd.save("r50v1-maskrcnn-coco-0000.params", params)
 ```

 3. Train the FPN R50 from MaskRCNN initialization.
-This gives a mAP@50 of 82.5, a 6.1 mAP gain compared with the ImageNet pretrain.
+This gives a mAP@50 of 82.5, a 6.2 mAP gain compared with the ImageNet pretrain.
 ```
 python detection_train.py --config config/faster_r50v1_fpn_voc07_finetune_1x.py
 python detection_test.py --config config/faster_r50v1_fpn_voc07_finetune_1x.py
 ```

-From the diff we can see that the pretrain model is changed, the lr is divided by 10, no warmup is empolyed, and the training epochs is halved.
+From the diff we can see that the pretrain model is changed, the init lr is divided by 10 without stepping, no warmup is empolyed, and the training epochs is halved.

 ```bash
 $ diff config/finetune/faster_r50v1_fpn_voc07_1x.py config/finetune/faster_r50v1_fpn_voc07_finetune_1x.py